alibaba/AliOS-Things/middleware/uagent/ulog/README.md

 Step 6. pop log out via udp: You shall notify the ulog the tcpip is ready via "ulog_man("tcpip on=1");" e.g. in wifi_service_event when got ip.
 You shall specify the syslog watcher's address via "ulog_man("listen ip=192.168.1.100");" or via CLI(ulog a 192.168.1.100).
 REMARK: If the OS crash once the ulog introduced, maybe because the LOG_ROUTINE_TASK_STACK_DEPTH shall be adjusted, default value 512 is fit in most board, except MK3060 for now.
 So adjust this value to 1024 if you use ulog in MK3060.
 This function only support on SoC for now.
 Step 7. pop log out via local file system.
-If component vfs and spiffs are builded in, then the pop out via local file system supported. ulog_000.log ~ ulog_XXX.log may produced under this mechanism. ulog_000.log is used in save the log cfg, currently only log file index saved in it which help record up-most log file index in file system, so the new log will saved in this index, or new one after system boot-up. ulog_001.log ~ ulog_XXX.log will be produced, the XXX is config item ULOG_CONFIG_LOCAL_FILE_CNT, each log size is not larger than ULOG_CONFIG_LOCAL_FILE_SIZE+ULOG_CONFIG_SYSLOG_SIZE.
+If component vfs and spiffs are builded in, then the pop out via local file system supported. ulog000.log ~ ulogXXX.log may produced under this mechanism. ulog000.log is used in save the log cfg, currently only log file index saved in it which help record up-most log file index in file system, so the new log will saved in this index, or new one after system boot-up. ulog001.log ~ ulog_XXX.log will be produced, the XXX is config item ULOG_CONFIG_LOCAL_FILE_CNT, each log size is not larger than ULOG_CONFIG_LOCAL_FILE_SIZE+ULOG_CONFIG_SYSLOG_SIZE.
-Rolling back mechanism also used to make new file: if ulog_XXX is full, than the new log context will be recorded in ulog_001.log.
+Rolling back mechanism also used to make new file: if ulogXXX is full, than the new log context will be recorded in ulog001.log.

 ## Other